BASE jumping: Equipment

 In the early days of BASE jumping, people used modified skydiving gear, such as by removing the deployment bag and slider, stowing the lines in a tail pocket, and fitting a large pilot chute.
-However, modified skydiving gear is then prone to kinds of malfunction that are rare in normal skydiving (such as "line-overs" and broken lines).
+However, modified skydiving gear is prone to kinds of malfunction that are rare in normal skydiving (such as "line-overs" and broken lines).
 Modern purpose-built BASE jumping equipment is considered to be much safer and more reliable.

 Parachute

 The biggest difference in gear is that skydivers jump with both a main and a reserve parachute, while BASE jumpers carry only one parachute.
 BASE jumping parachutes are larger than skydiving parachutes and are typically flown with a wing loading of around 0.7 lbs/sqft.
 Vents are one element that make a parachute suitable for BASE jumping.
 BASE jumpers often use extra large pilot chutes to compensate for lower airspeed parachute deployments.
 On jumps from lower altitudes, the slider is removed for faster parachute opening.